EricYoungdale/emacs-w11-arm64/README.md

 I found a copy in /msys64/clangarm64/bin/libgmp-10.dll.

 This by itself won't be sufficient to get everything to build But this by itself will not be sufficient.
 You *also* need to tweak the makefile in 'src' and 'lisp'.
+The changes are in make.diff

 What was happening was that the Makefiles were running temacs.exe, and Make was not correctly detecting that the process exited normally.
 This *may* have to do with the fact that Temacs is a subsystem windows application.
 That's really just a guess on my part - it could be something else.
 But the tools I ran indicate that temacs exited and returned a success code, so the fix was to make it so that make no longer paid attention to the return code.

-What I did to work around this was to patch the makefiles.
-The changes are in make.diff